-Now, we are going to discuss the list of data visualization types in Power BI (2020).
+Now, we are going to discuss the list of Power BI chart types in 2023.

-Here are the visualizations types in Power BI:
+Here are the chart types in Power BI:

 The area chart depends on line charts to display quantitative graphical data.
-The area between axis and lines are commonly filled with colors, textures, and patterns.
+The area between the axis and lines is commonly filled with colors, textures, and patterns.
 You can compare more than two quantities with area charts.
 It shows the trend changes over time and can be used to attract the attention of the users to know the total changes across the trends.

-The below Area chart clearly shows you how the usage of Tableau, Power BI and Looker varies from the past six years.
+The below Area chart clearly shows you how the usage of Tableau, Power BI, and Looker varies over the past six years.

-Line charts are mostly-used charts to represent the data and characterized by a series of data points connected by a straight line.
+Line charts are mostly used charts to represent the data and are characterized by a series of data points connected by a straight line.
 Each point in the line corresponds to a data value in the given category.
 It shows the exact value of the plotted data.
 Line charts should only be used to measure the trends over a period of time, e.g. dates, months, and years

-Below line chart shows the popularity of Microsoft Power BI keyword in Google search across the world.
+The below line chart shows the popularity of the Microsoft Power BI keyword in Google search across the world.
 It's clearly indicating that the popularity of Power BI has been increasing gradually since its inception.

 In the list of Power BI visualization types, next, we are going to discuss bar charts.

-Bar charts are mostly-used graphs because they are simple to create and easy to understand.
-Bar charts are also called as horizontal charts that represent the absolute data.
+Bar charts are mostly used graphs because they are simple to create and easy to understand.
+Bar charts are also called horizontal charts that represent the absolute data.
 They are useful to display the data that include negative values because it is possible to position the bars above and below the x-axis.